AngeloGalav/multiple-couriers-planning/docs/docker.md

 docker exec -it cdmo bash
 ```
 After you've run the command, you should be able to get inside the container and run the required scripts.
-You can find the scripts inside of the docker container by using `cd /mine && ls -al`.
+You can find the scripts inside of the docker container by using `cd /cdmo_project && ls -al`.

 ### Running models inside of the container
 When inside of the container, you need to use `python3` instead of the standard python command.
-In this way you can run a model by first getting inside of the `mine` folder using `cd mine`.
+In this way you can run a model by first getting inside of the `cdmo_project` folder using `cd cdmo_project`.
 After that, simply run the model by using, for example:
 ```
 python3 cp_python.py -i 5 -so chuffed